Employment

 at Columbine UU Church

-Hours: 10 hours/week; all Sunday mornings except one off per month.
+Hours: 10 hours/week; Sunday mornings except one off per month.
+Biweekly staff meetings and occasional other scheduled work times with flexibility the rest of the time.
 Potential to expand beyond 10 hours/week as Faith Development program and membership increases.
-CUUC is flexible as to dividing hours between working at home and at the church, as needed.

 Reports to: Minister